 What Determines How Long Benzodiazepines Stay in Your System?

-The specific drug taken, drug taking habits, amount consumed, weight, and gender all influence the length of time a benzodiazepine stays in your system.
-However, there are some general guidelines that can be used to determine how long a benzodiazepine will be detectable in the body.
+The specific drug taken, drug taking habits, amount consumed, age, weight, and gender all influence the length of time a benzodiazepine stays in your system.
+Other factors include how the drug was taken, whether other drugs were used, ethnicity, and medical conditions such as kidney problems.
+However, there are some general guidelines that can be used to determine how long a benzodiazepine stay in the body.

 What Are Benzodiazepines?

-Benzodiazepines, or benzos, are mostly class IV drugs commonly prescribed to treat mental health issues.
-They replaced a much more powerful and dangerous class of drugs, barbiturates, because of their reduced risk and increased success rate.
+Benzodiazepines, or benzos, are mostly classified as class Schedule IV drugs under the Controlled Substances Act.
 Usually, benzodiazepines are prescribed to address anxiety disorders and sleep issues, but they also treat disorders like epilepsy that cause seizures.
+Benzos replaced a much more powerful and dangerous class of drugs, barbiturates, because of their reduced risk and increased success rate.
 As central nervous system depressants, benzodiazepines pose a serious risk when mixed with drugs that act similarly, like alcohol.
 Though the combination of benzodiazepines and alcohol can be dangerous, benzodiazepines are prescribed to people suffering from the effects of alcohol withdrawal.
 As benzodiazepine prescriptions have increased in number, so too has the popularity of taking them recreationally.
 Xanax is a particularly popular drug to abuse, leading to nicknames like “bars” because of the unique, rectangular shape of many Xanax pills.

 Benzodiazepine Effect Timespan

 Different benzodiazepines spend different amounts of time in the body.
 In the medical field, these times are measured by a drug’s half-life.
 This represents the amount of time it takes your body to process and dispose of half of the drugs taken.
 It usually takes five half-lives to remove a drug’s active components from the body.
 There are three classifications of benzodiazepine half-life: long-acting, intermediate-acting, and short-acting.
 These classifications help medical professionals decide which drug to prescribe for certain conditions.
-Long acting benzodiazepines are known to cause a buildup of sedative feeling, which can make people feel as though they’re living in a haze.
+Long acting benzodiazepines are known to cause a buildup of sedative feeling, which can make people feel as though they’re living in a haze if their dose is too high or they are abusing the medication.
 Conversely, extremely fast acting benzodiazepines can cause issues like memory loss and confusion.

 Valium, Librium, Dalmane